commitsto/commits.to/README.md

 1. Pronoun (default "they/them/their/theirs")
 2. Display name, e.g., "Alice" as opposed to username "alice"

-## What Non-Logged-In Users See

-Minimally "alice.promises.to" should show this:

-> If you're here then alice must've promised you they'd do something.
-> They've made N such promises so far with a success rate of X%!

-It could also show her Beeminder graph.

 ## UI For Marking Promises Fulfilled

 If Alice is logged in, the app lists her existing promises and lets her choose one of